 Phase 3: Synthesize into Resources

 After a first set of Experimental Salons, interviews, and brainstorming workshops, we synthesize the insights from the community into custom toolkits with specific, actionable recommendations.
-Read our Toolkit for Recognizing, Disrupting, and Preventing Tokenization in Food Media that was built from this framework.
+Read our Toolkit for Recognizing, Disrupting, and Preventing Tokenism in Media that was built from this framework.

 Phase 4: Iterations, Events, Updates

 We see all of our resources as living pieces of work to be regularly updated.
 We continually refine the content of our toolkits with feedback, new or updated examples, and commentary from events such as public Town Hall forums and panel discussions.
-Watch our Tokenization in Food Media panel event.
+Watch our past events.

 Phase 5: Accountability Groups